ramp-eu/JS2SF/ReadMe.md

 One or two sentence preamble describing the element
 ```

+This is an “Open Source” component which has a generic basis.
+A predefined set of robot-data is extracted from the robot
+and piped to a context broker.
+If other information needs to be available, you can follow a tutorial to extend the “open source”
+code with these extra features

 This project is part of [DIH^2](http://www.dih-squared.eu/).
 For more information check the RAMP Catalogue entry for the
 [components](https://github.com/xxx).